 The Cortez Fire Protection District holds CPR and First-Aid certification classes at 9 a.m., Station 1, 30 N. Ash St., Cortez.
 Courses are six to eight hours and include CPR/AED, CPR/AED and First-Aid, Healthcare Provider CPR.
 Minimum class size is four students.
 Call 970-565-3157 to register.

-The Southwest Center for Independence Potluck Lunch Group meets the fourth Monday at noon, 2409 E. Empire St., Cortez.
+Fourth Monday The Southwest Center for Independence Potluck Lunch Group meets at noon, 2409 E. Empire St., Cortez.
 Call Matthew, 570-8001.

 4 Corners Republican Women’s Club meets at 11:30 a.m. at the Cortez Elk’s Lodge.
 Info: 565-2197.